NVIDIA Corporation (NVDA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for NVDA is $244.64, which is $10.02 above the current market price.
-The public float for NVDA is 2.36B, and currently, shorts hold a 1.68% of that float.
-The average trading volume for NVDA on February 27, 2023 was 46.94M shares.
+The average price point forecasted by analysts for NVIDIA Corporation (NVDA) is $244.51, which is $15.12 above the current market price.
+The public float for NVDA is 2.36B, and currently, short sellers hold a 1.47% ratio of that float.
+The average trading volume of NVDA on March 01, 2023 was 47.84M shares.

 Analysts’ Opinion of NVDA